Past-release archive of Microsoft Cloud App Security

 Released April 24, 2017

 The Accounts page has been updated with improvements that make detecting risks easier.
-You can now more easily filter for internal and external accounts, see at a glance whether a user has admin permissions and you can perform actions on each account per-app simply (such as remove permissions, remove user’s collaborations, suspend user).
-In addition, imported user groups for each account will be displayed.
+You can now more easily filter for internal and external accounts.
+See at a glance whether a user has admin permissions.
+You can perform actions on each account per-app such as remove permissions, remove user’s collaborations, suspend user.
+Additionally, imported user groups for each account will be displayed.

 The Robot tag was added as a possible risk factor in the Browser Use built-in report.
 Now, in addition to browser use being tagged as outdated, you can see when browser use was performed by a robot.